munizart/munizart.github.io/_posts/2018-10-11-introducing-idle-comp.md

 ### `requestIdleCallback`

-On his article Walton introduces us to `requestIdleCallback`, a simple WebAPI made of just two functions (`requestIdleCallback` and `cancelIdleCallback`).
+On his article Walton introduces us to `requestIdleCallback`, a simple two-functions WebAPI (`requestIdleCallback` and `cancelIdleCallback`).

-But, how does it works?
+But, how does it work?
 `requestIdleCallback` takes one argument, a function, and returns a numeric id.
 It behaves much like `setTimeout`, but instead of calling your function after a given time it will call your function when the browser is doing no work.
-That means that browser's takes can take priority over your's.
+That means that browser's takes can take priority over yours.

 ```javascript
 requestIdleCallback(function () {